 The Premier Rewards Gold Card from American Express cost less to own, but its rewards are less generous than those from the Platinum card.
 Still, the rewards are fairly liberal, especially if you travel a lot.

-- Receive $100 Airline Fee Credit and up to $100 a calendar year for baggage fees at one airline
+- Receive $100 Airline Fee Credit and up to $120 a calendar year toward select dining purchases

-The annual fee of $195 is waived for the first year.
+The annual fee is $250 each year.
 You do not get access to the Global Lounge Collection, but there are no foreign transaction fees.

 3. Amex Business Platinum Card